ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-observe-ballerina-code.md

 We only have to set up Logstash and Filebeat containers on-premise if you are going ahead with cloud services.
 If you are not opting for the cloud service, you can use Docker containers for all the tools.

-**Step 1:** Download the docker images using the following commands.
+**Step 1:** Download the Docker images using the following commands.

 ```bash
 # Elasticsearch Image